abelmorad/Cyber-Defense-Network-Services-Documentation-Challenge/README.md

 # Documentation: TryHackMe Cyber Defense #01

 ## 1. Introduction
-- **Purpose**: Document my experience and share knowledge on the Cyber Defense challenge.
+- **Purpose**: Document my experience and share knowledge on the Cyber Defense challenges
 - **Scope**:  Learn the fundamental components of detecting and responding to threats in a corporate environment.

 ## 2. Setup